dc232/Google_test_task/README.md

 - For more information see source: https://cloud.google.com/compute/docs/load-balancing/http/global-forwarding-rules

-The reason why the static IP address is created 1st is becuase if a ephemeral IP is used i.e an Ip address that is created by Google Network Services.
-It would be difficult to incoperate this information in the certifactes created by the runme file as a common name needs to be defined when the self sighned certifcates are created and uploaded via the resource google_compute_ssl_certificate (more on this resource in the following sections).
+The reason why the static IP address is created 1st is because if an ephemeral IP is used i.e. an IP address that is created by Google Network Services.
+It would be difficult to incorporate this information in the certificates created by the runme file as a common name needs to be defined when the self-signed certificates are created and uploaded via the resource google_compute_ssl_certificate (more on this resource in the following sections).

 As 1 IP address is being used Google also say that